Dyslexia Resources

 Some of our families have found these books and websites helpful to help develop

-a stronger understanding of the capabilities and challenges of the dyslexic child.
+a stronger understanding of the capabilities and challenges of their dyslexic and 2e child.

 UCSF Dyslexia Center